Academany/FabAcademy-Assessment/project_requirements.md

 ### What does 'original design files' mean?
 > Answer:
 1. That you designed/modified them.
-They are ones that you made or modified to change they way they worked.
-If you modified them into something new, acknowledge where they came from and, point out what you did to change them.
+They are ones that you made or evolved to change they way they worked.
+If you evolved them into something new, acknowledge where they came from and, point out what you did to change them.
+Pay attention to the license that they used, acknowledge it and do not breach it.
+This may affect the licence you can choose for your project.
 This is slightly different than files in the 'orginal editable format', check [General Essentials](general_essentials.md).